 How Old Do You Have to be to Ride on the Back of a Motorbike in the UK?

-According to the UK Highway Code, pillion passengers must be able to reach the foot-pegs comfortably to ride on the back.
+Under the UK Highway Code, pillion passengers must be able to reach motorcycle foot pegs comfortably to ride on the back.
 It is legal to raise and adjust the foot-peg mounting points to assist a small child.
-Note that a rider younger than 17 years must have the youngster's parent or guardian's consent to carry them as a passenger on the motorcycle.
+A rider younger than 17 years must have the youngster's parent or guardian's consent to carry them as a passenger on the motorcycle.

 Motorcycle Highway Code Regulations: Rule 83 to Rule 88